chmllr/notehub/LANDING.md

 - **Statistics**: a rudimentary statistics available (date of publishing & view counter).
 - **Export**: the original markdown content can be displayed in plain text format.
 - **API**: Integrate the publishing functionality into your editor using the official [NoteHub API](/api).
-- **Expiration**: All notes with less than 30 views in 30 days from publishing will expire.
+- **Expiration**: all notes with less than 30 views after the first 30 days will expire.

 ## Changelog
- - March 2014: all notes with __less than 30 views in 30 days from publishing__ will expire now
+ - March 2014: all notes with __less than 30 views after the first 30 days__ will expire.
  - February 2014: a simple JS-client for API testing [added](/api-test.html).
  - January 2014:
    - Mobile friendly styling added.